 In the Middle Ages, scholars began to read the consonants of “YHWH,” Yud, Hey, Vav, Hey, or Yod Heh Vav Heh.
-The vowel sounds passed orally, and Hebrew scholars often do not know with absolute confidence how some Hebrew words were pronounced, such as YHWH.
+The vowel sounds are passed orally, and Hebrew scholars often do not know with absolute confidence how some Hebrew words were pronounced, such as YHWH.

-By combining the consonants “YHWH” with the vowels “AOA” (from Adonai), the sound “YA, HO, WAH” or written as “Yehowah” came to be.
+By combining the consonants “YHWH” with the vowels “AOA” (from Adonai), the sound “YA, HO, WAH” or written as “Yehowah,” came to be.
 It is technically an attributed “vocal sound” of the Tetragrammaton that the Jews used to pronounce God’s name.

 Tyndale and Luther Bibles

 In 1534, Martin Luther published his complete translation in the German language.
-Germans pronounce “Y” as “J” and “W” as “V” that’s why we spell it as “JehoVah” in English.
+Germans pronounce “Y” as “J” and “W” as “V,” that’s why we spell it as “Jehovah” in English.
 Although the Lutherbibel wasn’t the first German translation, after Gutenberg invented the printing press in Germany, this translation widely circulated and became most influential.

 Germans pronounce “Y” as “J” and “W” as “V.” that’s why we spell it as “JehoVah.”

-What is the real name of God?
+What is the actual name of God?

-When Moses asked God’s name (Ex 3:14), He answered “ehyeh’ ăšer’ ehyeh” (אֶהְיֶה אֲשֶׁר אֶהְיֶה) or “I will be who I will be.”
-There are no Hebrew words for “am, is or are.”
+When Moses asked God’s name (Ex 3:14), He answered, “ehyeh’ ăšer’ ehyeh” (אֶהְיֶה אֲשֶׁר אֶהְיֶה) or “I will be who I will be.”
+There are no Hebrew words for “am, is, or are.”
 This is why “I am who I am” is not a correct translation but was added to make it grammatically correct.
 However, Jesus referred to Himself as “I AM.”

-There is no way for us to know how to speak the real name of God, written as YHWH in the Hebrew Bible (CARM).
+There is no way for us to know how to speak the actual name of God, written as YHWH in the Hebrew Bible (CARM).
 The proper name to use for God is “I AM” (Ego eimi or Ἐγώ εἰμί, literary means “I AM”).
 Jesus referred to himself as “I AM” seven times in the Book of John.